Filter

 Short Call Option

-A short call is a neutral to bearish options trading strategy that involves selling a call contract at a strike, typically at or below the current market price of a stock.
+A short call is a neutral to bearish options trading strategy that involves selling a call contract at a strike, typically at or above the current market price of a stock.
 The short call strategy also goes by other names, including bear call, naked call, and uncovered call.

 Selling a naked call can be an alternative method of gaining bearish exposure to a particular underlying without shorting shares outright.
 Investors can sell to open out-of-the-money (OTM) or in-the-money (ITM) call(s) when establishing a short call position.